Employers

 You can apply to be a Recognised Seasonal Employer on the Immigration New Zealand website:

-You must meet all the employment standards, including paying employees hired under the RSE scheme no less than the applicable minimum hourly wage plus 10% per hour for actual hours worked.
+You must meet all the employment standards, including paying employees hired under the RSE scheme no less than the applicable The lowest amount an employee can be paid per hour.
+There are 3 types of minimum wage: adult, starting-out and training.
+There is no minimum wage for employees younger than 16 years old.

 If you want the same workers back for another season, they may be able to come back to New Zealand under a new agreement to recruit if: